 Councilmember Viagran asked of the geographical distribution of cost-burdened households.
 Mrs. Castro Ramírez replied that they were located throughout the city.
 Councilmember Viagran asked if the Task Force examined the impact of short-term rentals on housing.
-Bailey replied that they examined it but recommendations had not yet been finalized for the Councilmember Viagran expressed support for prevention and mitigation displacement and asked of engagement with local School Districts.
+Jim Bailey replied that they examined it but recommendations had not yet been finalized for the Councilmember Viagran expressed support for prevention and mitigation report. of displacement and asked of engagement with local School Districts.
 Ms. Castro Ramírez replied that a representative from San Antonio Independent School District participated in the Resilient Neighborhoods Technical Working Group and noted the importance of cross-industry partnerships to address housing needs.
 Councilmember Viagran asked if the Task Force identified where proposed funding would be geographically allocated.
 Mrs. Castro Ramírez replied that they had not gone to that level of detail.
-Mr. Dawson added that the Force intended to support affordable housing throughout Councilmember Viagran thanked the Task Force for the high level of data provided.
+Mr. Dawson added Force intended to support affordable housing that the Task throughout the city.
+Councilmember Viagran thanked the Task Force for the high level of data provided.

 Councilmember Brockhouse expressed concern with finding budget cuts in different areas to fund the proposals and that over-regulation was raising prices for developers and buyers.
-He asked if the Task Force had recommendations for removing local regulations or fees to encourage development.
-Mrs. Castro Ramírez replied that the process included developers as part of the solution for housing.
-Councilmember Brockhouse asked the timeline for considering the proposals.
-City Manager Sculley replied that they would be considered during Budget Worksessions for inclusion in the Fiscal Year 2019 Budget.
+He asked if the Task Force had recommendations for removing local regulations or fees to Mrs. Castro Ramírez replied that the process included developers encourage development. as part of the solution for housing.
+Councilmember Brockhouse asked of the timeline for City Manager Sculley replied that they would be considered considering the proposals. during Budget Worksessions for inclusion in the Fiscal Year 2019 Budget.
 Councilmember Brockhouse expressed the importance of constituent feedback on the proposals prior to consideration for approval and for holding individuals responsible for their financial situations.